Anchorsify/Anchorsify.github.io/_projects/Grapple.md

  - Speed: 4 + X, Delay X
  - Special: Grapple-only; Can only be used by the defender in a grapple.

 Effects: Roll a grapple check against your opponent.
 The "X" in this jutsu's cost and speed is the amount you fail your grapple check by.
 Thus, if you rolled a 12 against your opponent's 16, Escape Grapple would be a Stamina 8 check and have a Speed of 8.
 On the other hand, if you passed your check by 36 points, it would be only Stamina 4 and Speed 4.
+This ends all grapples you're currently in.
 This technique cannot be Aborted, despite its Delay.

 #### --( Headbutt )--
 You use your head to hit someone else's head.
 Really, honestly, it's a highly technical process.
 You just don't understand because you're not a ninja.